NanoScaleDesign/nanoscaledesign.github.io/teaching/mechanics/index.rst

 .. description: The homepage for the international Mechanics course at Kyushu University
 .. type: text

-This is the page for the specialist Mechanics courses held at Kyushu University during the Spring semester 2018.
+This is the page for the specialist Mechanics course held at Kyushu University during the spring semester 2018.

 The course PDF can be downloaded `here`_.